Deadcoder11u2/Obsidian_vault/Servlets/Servlet.md

+Some knowledge about CGI(common gateway interface)
+CGI is platforom dependent
+For each and every request a new process and created hence forth response timer is higher

 1. We can put jar file in lib foler
 2. Web server serves only static page
 3. NOTE: DD stands for deployment descriptor